Graduate Student Handbook

 Student in Good Standing Requirement

-A Ph.D. student must remain in Good Standing during their Ph.D. program, as detailed in the yearly review (p 15).
+A Ph.D. student must remain in Good Standing during their Ph.D. program, as detailed in the yearly review.
 A student given “Not in Good Standing” status must address the deficiencies within one semester or will be evaluated by the Department for immediate termination.

-Graduate students will not be allowed to join a laboratory group or conduct research towards their Ph.D. prior to completion of CHM5823-02, which occurs in the third week of November of their first year.
+Graduate students will only be allowed to join a laboratory group and/or conduct research towards their Ph.D. upon completion of the Lab Exploration, which concludes in the third week of November of their first year.

-First year students are introduced to faculty and their research during in the Introduction to Research Course CHM5823-02 (S/U grade).
-CHM5832-02 presents a series of 20 min research presentations by the faculty.
-A Major Professor Selection form will be filled out as part of the course requirement with specific dates for completion of sections.
-Failure to obtain signatures prior to the submission date of each section will result in a “U” grade for the course.
+First year students are introduced to faculty and their research during in the Introduction to Research Series that takes place during orientation.
+The Introduction to Research Series presents a succession of 20 min research presentations by the faculty.
+A Major Professor Selection form will be completed with specific dates for completion of sections.
+Signatures need to be obtained prior to the submission.
 Students are encouraged to begin to address sections 1 and 2 as soon as they arrive on campus.

 Section 1.
-Identification of research groups (October 8th).
-Students must select six research groups in the Department to meet and discuss research opportunities with the faculty member for the laboratories of interest.
+Identification of research groups (October).
+Students must select four research groups in the Department, or identified by the department, to meet and discuss research opportunities with the faculty member for the laboratories of interest. (faculty signature required)

 Section 2.
-Formalize Laboratory Rotations (November 7th).
-Students will identify three labs to carry out a formal lab rotation.
-During the rotation, the student may be expected to work in the laboratory, attend group meetings, and/or discuss scientific research projects.
-The dates of the rotation and a signature from each of the supervising faculty member is required by November 7th.
+Formalize Laboratory Rotations (November).
+Students will identify a minimum of two labs to carry out a formal lab rotation.
+During the rotation, the student may be expected to work in the laboratory, attend group meetings, and/or discuss scientific research projects. (dates of the rotation and a signature from faculty member required)

 Section 3.
-Selection of Major Professor (November 14th).
-The student will rank order their research group selection and turn in the form to student affairs by November 14th.
-You will be notified of your Major Professor by November 18.
+Selection of Major Professor (November).
+The student will rank order their research group selection and turn in the form to student affairs in November.
+You will be notified of your Major Professor in November.
 While every effort is made to match you with your first choice.
 We may not be able to meet all requests.
 If this is this case, a match to the second or third choice will be made.

 Changing Research Group